feathersjs/docs/api/errors.md

 - `name` - The error name (e.g. `my-errror`)
 - `code` - An [HTTP error code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)
 - `className` - The full name of the error class
-- `data` - Additional data to inclue in the error
+- `data` - Additional data to include in the error

 ```js